onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-03-2025.md

 **Done last sprint**

 * <ins>Overload resilience</ins>
-  - Create a runbook on how to use or adjust the collection throttling mechanism during times of overload.
+  - Create [runbook](https://www.notion.so/flowfoundation/Finalization-Execution-Sealing-Halt-80cf3938551e4dad808e166690f3892e) on how to use or adjust the collection throttling mechanism during times of overload.

 * Q3 Network Upgrade (Spork)
   - Dry run of root block voting with consensus node partner - Figment.